heavenwing/go-project-template/worker/README.md

 - |- utils.go // this file contains all utility functions definitions

-|= worker //handler folder contains all webapi hanlder code files
+|= worker //handler folder contains all background worker code files

 - |- common.go // this file contains all common local functions and vairables in the package